Indexes

 Supported Operator Classes for GiST

-Prisma generally supports operator classes provided by PostgreSQL in versions 10 and later.
-If the operator class requires the field type to be of a type Prisma does not yet support, using the raw
+Prisma ORM generally supports operator classes provided by PostgreSQL in versions 10 and later.
+If the operator class requires the field type to be of a type Prisma ORM does not yet support, using the raw

 function with a string input allows you to use these operator classes without validation.